w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

+Show examples of how different groups of people interact with large amounts of selectable data, such as a list of countries.
+Explain that some prefer filtering out data into smaller pieces to better handle them, some other prefer to type the first letters of their desire option to select it more efficiently.

 #### Learning Outcomes for Topic

 Students should be able to:

 * design user interfaces that support grouping of related form controls, such as those collecting personal information, payment methods, and consent to legal conditions
-* provide examples of expected input wherever possible, such as how a phone number should be entered and what the different credit card fields should contain
-* design user interfaces that support programmatic and visual grouping of related links, such as those from a navigation menu or from a product category

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-{% include excol.html type="end" %}

-{% include excol.html type="start" %}

-### Topic: Data Visualization

-{% include excol.html type="middle" %}

-Show examples of how different groups of people visualize large amounts of data, such as a list of countries.
-Explain that some prefer filtering out data into smaller piece to better handle them, some other prefer to type the first letters of their desire option to select it more efficiently.

-#### Learning Outcomes for Topic

-Students should be able to:

-* create user interfaces that support filtering of data using different mechanisms such as search boxes or subsets of data
+* design user interfaces that support filtering data, for example using search boxes or spliting the data set into smaller subsets of data
-* create user interfaces that allow to use the keyboard to navigate to specific pieces of data
+* design user interfaces that support navigating to specific pieces of data using the keyboard
-* create user interfaces that allow customizing the results that are shown at a given time
+* design user interfaces that support customizing the results that are shown at a given time

 #### Teaching Ideas for Topic